radwinskis/RadGEEToolbox/README.md

 - Modular tools for processing **Landsat, Sentinel-1 SAR, and Sentinel-2** imagery
 - Efficient filtering, masking, and mosaicking of Earth Engine image collections
-- Built-in support for computing **spectral indices** (NDWI, NDVI, LST, turbidity, chlorophyll, etc.)
+- Built-in support for computing **spectral indices** (see below for complete list)
 - SAR utilities for **multilooking**, **speckle filtering**, and **backscatter conversion**
-- Automated extraction of **transect and zonal statistics** across image collections
+- Automated and flexible extraction of **transect and zonal statistics** across image collections
 - Easy conversion between RadGEEToolbox and standard Earth Engine objects
-- Server-side–friendly workflows and caching for faster, scalable processing
+- Server-side–friendly workflows and caching for **faster, scalable** processing

+**List of all spectral index calculations available for Landsat (TM & OLI) and Sentinel-2 (MSI) imagery:**

+- Normalized Difference Water Index (NDWI)
+- Modified Normalized Difference Water Index (MNDWI)
+- Normalized Difference Vegetation Index (NDVI)
+- Enhanced Vegetation Index (EVI)
+- Soil Adjusted Vegetation Index (SAVI)
+- Modified Soil Adjusted Vegetation Index (MSAVI)
+- Normalized Difference Moisture Index (NDMI)
+- Normalized Difference Turbidity Index (NDTI)
+- Chlorophyll-a Index (different for Landsat vs Sentinel-2)
+- Normalized Burn Ratio (NBR)
+- Normalized Difference Snow Index (NDSI)
+- Land Surface Temperature (LST) in Celsius (Landsat only)
+- Halite Index (Radwin & Bowen, 2021)
+- Gypsum Index (modified from Radwin & Bowen, 2021)
+- Broadband Albedo

 Features of `RadGEEToolbox` will be expanded in the future - if there is something you would like to see implemented in `RadGEEToolbox`, please open an issue or discussion on GitHub.